 Unfortunately, many people with newer cars find themselves in a situation where they owe more for their vehicle than the fair market value.
 If you find yourself in this situation, you should review your purchase documents to see if you bought gap insurance when you purchased your car.
 If you have gap coverage, it can be used to cover the difference between the fair market value and the amount you owe on your vehicle.

 Finally, if you are working with your own insurance company regarding a total loss, you should review your policy and become familiar with any appeal processes they might have in place should you disagree with the final offer they make on your claim.
 Make sure you follow any appeal procedures outlined in your policy.

-If you or a loved one has been injured in an automobile collision, contact Law Office of Jennifer L. Donaldson at (303)-458-5000 to discuss your legal options with an experienced personal injury lawyer.
+If you or a loved one has been injured in an automobile collision, contact an experienced Denver car accident attorney at the Law Office of Jennifer L. Donaldson at (303)-458-5000 to discuss your legal options.